-The Market Operations Analyst will improve processes, manage offers, ensure data accuracy, and assist in energy resource registrations.
+The Market Operations Analyst will improve processes and manage data in energy markets, ensuring efficient operations and project management.

 Voltus is hiring a driven Market Operations Analyst to help us build efficient processes and execute on our promises to our internal and external customers.
 You take pride in figuring out new ways to do something better and in less time, you want to get into the weeds, and you can’t help but measure and track everything you do.
 You have relentless attention to detail, are a master project manager, and are intellectually curious about energy markets and demand-side resources.
 You are bright, gritty, and good, and you want to work with others like you.